Skip to main content

 Main idea

-• Automatic resolution – Once the driver or visitor moves forward in the process, the flag clears automatically—no manual cleanup required.
+• Automatic resolution – As soon as the visitor progresses through the process, the flag clears automatically—no manual follow-up needed.

 How does it work